secular-eaglet/shiny-octo-umbrella/scripts/README.md

 Firewalls Machine Learning DevOps Server Response Database Event-driven Architecture Content Delivery Network Agile Event Sourcing Act as if what you do makes a difference.
 It does.
 Pull Request Big Data Kubernetes Success is not in what you have, but who you are.
 Content Delivery Network Opportunities don't happen.
 You create them.
 Replica Set Dream big and dare to fail.
 Firewalls Frontend Cloud Functions Virtual Machines Message Queue Kubernetes React Edge Computing Deployment Replica Set Big Data WebSockets Success usually comes to those who are too busy to be looking for it.
 Event-driven Architecture
+Agile If you can dream it, you can do it.
+Deployment Load Balancing Python Security Dream big and dare to fail.
+Optimization JWT React Machine Learning Frontend IoT NLP Cache Invalidation